ccp-eva/matt/README.md

 If you use an SVG object more than once, and your object is a more complex shape (involving `path`), you may opt-in to use object recycling following this steps:

-1. Identify the object(s) you want to reuse in your composition following specific conventions.
+1. Identify the object(s) you want to reuse in your composition, and follow the next steps:
 2. Configure Asset Export Settings:

 |  ![](docs/asset-export-settings.png)   |